Cost-Sensitive Label Embedding for Multi-Label Classification: Proposed algorithm

 Three key issues of the framework above are yet to be addressed.
-The first issue is to calculate the embedded vectors $\mathbf{z}_i$.
-The second issue is to choose a proper isotonic function $\delta(\cdot)$.
-The last issue is to use the symmetric distance measure to embed the possibly asymmetric cost functions where $c( \mathbf{y}_i, \mathbf{y}_j) \neq c( \mathbf{y}_j, \mathbf{y}_i)$.
-Next, we start resolving the three issues.
+The first issue is the determination of the embedded vectors~$\mathbf{z}_i$.
+The second issue is using the symmetric distance measure to embed the possibly asymmetric cost functions where $c( \mathbf{y}_i, \mathbf{y}_j) \neq c( \mathbf{y}_j, \mathbf{y}_i)$.
+The last issue is the choice of a proper monotonic transform function $\delta(\cdot)$.
+The issues will be discussed in the following sub-sections.